GB 18030: As a national standard

-The third and latest version, GB 18030-2022 Information Technology—Chinese coded character set, mandates the suggestion support part of CJK Unified Ideographs Extension B in GB 18030-2005, along with updates up to Unicode 11.0 including Kangxi Radicals and CJK Unified Ideographs Extension C, D, E and F. Additional languages are also recognized by GB 18030-2022 such as part of Arabic, Tai Le, New Tai Lue, Tai Tham, Lisu, and Miao.
-GB 18030-2022 also introduces three implementation levels, with the requirement of “all products using this standard should implements Implementation Level 1” that includes 66 new BMP characters in the 4-byte encoding region that were added between Unicode 3.1 and Unicode 11.0.
-Implementation Level 2 requires the support of Table of General Standard Chinese Characters, and Implementation Level 3 requires all other specified regions in the standard.
+The third and latest version, GB 18030-2022 Information Technology—Chinese coded character set, mandates the suggestion support part of CJK Unified Ideographs Extension B in GB 18030-2005, along with updates up to Unicode 11.0 including Kangxi Radicals and CJK Unified Ideographs URO, Extension C, D, E and F. Additional languages are also recognized by GB 18030-2022 such as part of Arabic, Tai Le, New Tai Lue, Tai Tham, Lisu, and Miao.
+GB 18030-2022 also introduces three implementation levels, with the requirement of "all products using this standard should implements Implementation Level 1" that includes 66 new BMP characters in the 4-byte encoding region that were added between Unicode 3.1 and Unicode 11.0.
+Implementation Level 2 requires the support of List of Commonly Used Standard Chinese Characters, and Implementation Level 3 requires all other specified regions in the standard.

+From late 2022 to 2023, drafts of a further amendment are to be made to GB 18030-2022 available for public consultation.
+The current draft updates up to Unicode 15.1 on Ideographic Description Characters, CJK Unified Ideographs URO, Extension A, B, C, G, H and I. Originally, in late 2022, it would have placed 897 new sinographic characters in Plane 10 (hexadecimal: 0A), a yet-untitled astral Unicode plane, for citizen real-name certification in China, but eventually the repertoire (reduced to 622 characters after expert review) was fast-tracked into Unicode 15.1 in September 2023, as the CJK Unified Ideographs Extension I block.
+Following this, the amendment draft was modified to use the Extension I code points.